London Stocks Fall As Recession Fears Add To Global Woes - UrduPoint

 Earlier, sentiment soured in Asia after a below-par US jobs report stoked worries about the world's top economy, while the WTO fanned fresh trade war fears by allowing Washington to impose new tariffs on the European Union.

-In marked contrast, European markets rose as investors fished for bargains after this week's selloff.
+In contrast, continental European markets rose as investors fished for bargains after this week's selloff.
 Frankfurt, however, was shut for a holiday.

 - 'Not much to cheer' - In Britain, fresh data sparked concern that the country could be heading for recession, defined as two successive quarters of economic contraction.